-St. Augustine's resorts, historic sites, restaurants and shops surprise with little luxuries.
+Settle in for a romantic weekend with historic sites, restaurants and shops that surprise with little luxuries.

 In the ancient city of St. Augustine, just steps away from Florida’s Atlantic coastline, lies a paradise offering all the trappings of elegance.
 Be chauffeured through the brick streets by horse-drawn carriage.
 Shop specialty boutiques for everything from art to chocolates and fine wines.
 Then get dapper for dinner and cocktails.
 St. Augustine’s historical glamour is worth dressing up for.

-Begin at the Casa Monica Hotel, where opulent surroundings engage the senses.
-From the triumphant lobby fountain, richly tiled and flanked by high-backed leather settees, to thick velvet curtains tied with sashes, you’ll find yourself steeped in luxury.
-The Casa Monica is strewn with royal flourishes that complement its castle-like exterior.
+The Casa Monica Resort & Spa has opulent surroundings that engage the senses.
+The resort, located in the heart of the nation’s oldest city has a rich history that is reflected everywhere you turn.
 Rooms are appointed in mahogany and wrought iron, and luxury suites in the hotel’s five towers offer antique furnishings, circular living rooms and generous views.

 Once in your lavish retreat, choose from a bevy of services and activities to experience on your visit.
-Take a dip in the second-story pool, arrange a horseback ride, or duck into one of the hotel’s upscale boutiques.
+Take a dip in the second-story pool, arrange a horse and carriage ride, or duck into one of the hotel’s upscale boutiques.

 Hilton St. Augustine Historic Bayfront hotel is another sophisticated option for staying in style within steps of the bayfront and all of the Oldest City’s attractions.
 Its colorful Spanish Colonial buildings with views of Matanzas Bay are close to most of St. Augustine’s atractions, historic sites, restaurants, bars and shops.

-Cap off your stay in St. Augustine with a trip to the antiques shops clustered around San Marco and King streets.
-Here you’ll find European furniture, estate items, art glass, costume jewelry, antique stained-glass windows and other wonders.
-Located in what used to be the Hotel Alcazar’s pool, Lightner Antique Mall mixes the old with the older.
+Cap off your stay in St. Augustine with a trip to Uptown with antiques shops clustered around San Marco.
+Here you’ll find European furniture, estate items, art glass, costume jewelry, antique stained-glass windows, home goods and other wonders.